TahirRiaz/terralense-example-eval/resolved/README.md

 }
 ```

-**Expected Resolution**: This file shows what Terralense's output should look like after full evaluation.
+**Expected Resolution**: This file shows what Terralens's output should look like after full evaluation.

 ## Purpose of Resolved Examples

 Resolved examples serve several purposes:

 1. **Reference Implementation**: Show what fully evaluated Terraform should look like
-2. **Testing Comparison**: Provide expected output for Terralense test validation
+2. **Testing Comparison**: Provide expected output for Terralens test validation
 3. **Documentation**: Help users understand how Terraform resolves complex expressions
 4. **Debugging**: Aid in identifying where resolution differs from expected